Total Pageviews

 K.N.
 Singh excelled in Javelin throw and Shot Put.
 He was selected to represent India in the 1936 Berlin Olympics before circumstances compelled him to go to Calcutta to attend on his ailing sister.
 There he met his family friend Prithviraj Kapoor, who introduced him to director Debaki Bose, who offered him a debut role in his film Sunehra Sansar (1936).

-K.N.
-Singh enjoyed limited success until the release of Baghban (1938), in which he played the antagonist.
-Baghban was a golden jubilee hit, establishing Singh as one of the leading villains of the era.
+in which he played the antagonist.
+Baghban was a golden jubilee hit,

 Through the 1940s and 1950s, Singh appeared in several iconic movies of the era, including Sikandar (1941), Jwar Bhata (1944) (Dilip Kumar's film debut), Humayun (1945), Awara (1951), Jaal (1952), CID (1956), Howrah Bridge (1958), Chalti Ka Naam Gaadi (1958), Amrapali (1966) and An Evening in Paris (1967).